Yale-DMAC/dmac_data_docs/development/aspace_development_2023.md

 - Merge top containers
 - Bulk top container indicator update

 #### Link accessions to archival objects

 In prior versions of ArchivesSpace it was only possible to link accession records to resource records.
-This new feature permits users to link accession records to archival objects.
+This new feature (3.3.0) permits users to link accession records to archival objects.
+It is also possible to spawn an archival object from an accession record.

 #### Spreadsheet importer

 Beginning in ArchivesSpace v2.8, the spreadsheet importer plugin is available in the core code.
 Yale did not use the plugin, instead relying on the Excel-EAD Oxygen transformation process for spreadsheet ingest.

-YAMS is still developing guidelines surrounding the use of this feature, so please do not use the feature in production until
+YAMS is still developing guidelines surrounding the use of this feature, so please do not use the feature in production until further guidance is provided.

 #### Search updates